 Simply put, marital property is property acquired by either spouse after two parties are married.
-In the event of a divorce the court has the authority to distribute marital property and no authority over individual property so it's important
+In the event of a divorce, the court has the authority to distribute marital property and no authority over individual property.

 What is a marital property agreement under Wisconsin law?